Acorns vs. Stash is the debate between two popular micro-investing apps that allow users to start investing with just a

 We reviewed the Stash app and found it to be a great way to start saving and investing money.

 Stash offers two different account plans to help you save for your future: Stash Growth and Stash+.

 Stash Growth is a premium plan for those ready to take their savings to the next level.

 You’ll get multiple features, including the Stock-Back® Card*, plus more advanced tools and resources to help you reach your financial goals with your Stash personal investment account.

 With the Stash Growth account, you’ll have access to more advanced tools and resources to help you reach your personal finance goals with your Stash investments.

 This includes a Smart Portfolio, which uses algorithms to manage your investments automatically, and a Retirement Portfolio, which helps you plan for retirement.

-You’ll also get a Stash Stock-Back® Card*, which gives you access to your account at fee-free ATMs, and Stock-Back® Card* rewards at select retailers.
+You’ll also get a Stash Stock-Back® Card*, which gives you access to your account at any fee-free ATMs**, and Stock-Back® Card* rewards at select retailers.

 The Stash+ account is geared more toward experienced investors who want access to more advanced tools and resources.

 With this account, you’ll receive all the benefits of the previous two tiers, two custodial investment accounts for children, and a monthly market insights report.

-You’ll also receive a Stock-Back® Card*, which doubles the stock rewards** on purchases.
+You’ll also receive a Stock-Back® Card*, where you can get 2x Stock-Back® rewards*** rewards on purchases.

 The monthly fees for the Stash accounts are:

 Stash Growth: $3 monthly for automated investing.
 This taxable brokerage account has a higher monthly fee because it offers Smart Portfolios and Retirement Portfolio.

 Stash+: $9 per month.
 This account included everything in the Growth account, plus accounts for the children and monthly reports.

 There are some additional fees that Stash charges: